COVID-19 shipping update (May 19):

 The vacuum pump dispenser is also quite unique.
 If you press all the way down, the dose is quite generous – perfect for, say, a body lotion.
 But if you are using a face cream you can partially pump a small amount without creating the problem of air in the tube.
 The result is that you get a nice, clean pump each time and can dispense any amount that you choose – reducing wastage.

-What's the difference between a “natural perfume” from pure botanicals and most commercial perfumes available?
+What's the difference between a “natural perfume” made from pure botanicals and most commercial perfumes available?

 Common perfumes are manufactured completely or mostly from synthetic aroma chemicals that mimic the real thing.
 When these mass-produced perfumes list notes of certain fragrant flowers such as rose or jasmine for example, they contain no such pure ingredients or else very little.
 Often they are themed around aromatic plants that do not even yield volatile essential oils or are not produced commercially because of exorbitant costs.
 These notes are created from synthetic aroma compounds, often from petrochemicals and can include phthalates, which are also understood to disrupt hormonal balance.

 No, and we support moves to ban it.
-Also worth noting is that all Tinderbox products are suitable for vegetarians and most products are vegan-friendly, with only a few products containing beeswax, honey or bee pollen.
+Also worth noting is that all Tinderbox products are suitable for vegetarians and most products are vegan-friendly, with only a few products containing beeswax or honey.